ryanelandt/path_planning_with_charging/readme.md

 This minimum time path is found with the help of a directed graph.

-# Directed Graph for path planning + charging
+# Directed graph for path planning + charging

 A directed graph is made up of vertices and directed edges.
 For this problem, each vertex represents an allowed state of the plane.